 Animate Dead: Justified on the website.
 Evidently skeletons are actually dirt and bone dust held together by magic, rather than actual skeletons.

-It's obvious fast enough that you can still grind by starting a new game with the same character, resetting the entire dungeon bosses and all.
+Anti-Grinding: Each floor had a finite number of enemies, limiting experience and item acquisition.
+Although it's obvious fast enough that you can still grind by starting a new game with the same character, resetting the entire dungeon bosses and all.

 Badass: Any character who dives into hell and makes it his/her own blood soaked parking lot deserves special mention.
 Especially single handed.

 Became Their Own Antithesis: King Leoric went from a righteous and noble king to a bloody-handed madman and eventual undead abomination by the time that Diablo and his Evil Chancellor Lazarus got through with him.

 Big Bad: Diablo, the Lord of Terror, is the Big Bad of the series that bears his name, though in Diablo II, he shares this status with his two brothers, Mephisto and Baal, as the "Prime Evils."

 Black and Gray Morality: See Light Is Not Good.
 With a few exceptions, the forces of Heaven have little to no regard for humanity.
 At best, they see them as pawns in their war against Hell and at worst they want to completely wipe out Sanctuary because it is part demonic.

 The Blacksmith: Griswold repairs your weapons and armor and buys and sells them as well.